etienne-graveyard/run-ts/README.md

 ## Using args

-If your file export a function as `default`, `run-ts` will execute this function with the arguments as forst parameter:
+If your file export a function as `default`, `run-ts` will execute this function with the arguments as first parameter:

 ```ts
 // scripts/setup.ts